Common Worship

 More About What to Expect +

 Our Sunday services combine traditional Anglican worship with a modern touch.
-It begins with some opening prayers, welcoming and helping direct us in our worship.
-You’ll then have a time of confession, where everyone reflects on their day-to-day lives and asks for God’s forgiveness together.
+It begins with opening prayers which welcome and help direct us in our worship.
+You’ll then have a time of confession, where everyone internally reflects on their day-to-day lives and asks for God’s forgiveness together out loud.

 Next, there will be Bible readings from the Old and New Testaments, followed by a sermon that explores how the Holy Scriptures relate to our lives today.
 After the sermon, the congregation prays together for the church, the world, and individual needs.